statzenthusiast921/setlist_analysis/README.md

 ## Data
 The data used for this analysis was pulled using APIs from [setlist.fm](https://www.setlist.fm/) to gather all historical setlists for the artists I chose as well as [genius.com](https://genius.com/) to gather corresponding lyrics for each song.

+### App
+Click [here](https://setlist-analysis-jz-app.onrender.com/) to view the app.
+It might need a few minutes to "wake up" if it has been idle for awhile.

 ## Challenges
 The spelling and punctuation was not always consistent between the lyrics datasets and the setlists datasets.
 Eg: one of my favorite songs, Zebraskin by Dredg was often written as Zebra skin or Zebra Skin.
 Due to this issue, I had to use the fuzzy_merge function of the [fuzzy_pandas](https://github.com/jsoma/fuzzy_pandas) library to sufficiently join the data sets.